Charli XCX: Influences

-Charli XCX's influences include Britney Spears, Shampoo, No Doubt, t.A.T.u., the Donnas, Bikini Kill, Martika, Björk, Siouxsie and the Banshees, the Feminine Complex, Donna Summer, Bread, All Saints, Uffie, Brooke Candy, Lil Wayne, Kate Bush, Twin Peaks, Paris Hilton, Justice, Crystal Castles, Calvin Harris, Daft Punk, Sebastian, Honey Dijon, Robyn, Arca, M.I.A., Autechre, Aphex Twin, and Quentin Tarantino, the last of whom she has called her "hero".
+Charli XCX's influences include Britney Spears, Shampoo, No Doubt, t.A.T.u., the Donnas, Bikini Kill, Martika, Björk, Siouxsie and the Banshees, the Feminine Complex, Donna Summer, Bread, All Saints, Uffie, Brooke Candy, Lil Wayne, Lily Allen, Kate Bush, Twin Peaks, Paris Hilton, Justice, Crystal Castles, Calvin Harris, Daft Punk, Sebastian, Honey Dijon, Robyn, Arca, M.I.A., Autechre, Aphex Twin, and Quentin Tarantino.
 She has also named Rihanna as her "favorite pop girl" and hopes to write a song for her.
 In 2017, Charli XCX said she aspired to write songs for Katy Perry and Gwen Stefani.
 She has said that True Romance was based on "Martika, and also the Cure and Britney", while influences of Belinda Carlisle, Marina and the Knife were noted by critics.
 The Hives, Weezer, Ramones and 1960s yé-yé music all influenced her second album.
 She cited Kanye West as an inspiration for her idiosyncratic use of Auto-Tune.
 She has said that "the best artists are the ones who constantly change – Madonna, Bowie" and that her "dream collaboration would be with someone like Björk, Kate Bush, or even Dionne Warwick".

-Charli XCX also said that she learned about performing and attracting a crowd from Taylor Swift.
+Charli XCX has named Siouxsie Sioux as "my hero."
+She also said that she learned about performing and attracting a crowd from Taylor Swift.
 Charli XCX's live performances have been noted for the apparent influence of the rave scene.
 She frequently performs with guest stars during her live shows.
 Charli XCX named her collaborators A. G. Cook, Caroline Polachek, Rina Sawayama, and Sophie as inspirations for her live performances during Crash: The Live Tour.

 Charli XCX has expressed her admiration for 1990s pop culture, which she prominently used as the inspiration for the video for her single "Break the Rules", her single "1999" and its music video, and her album Crash.
 She has also said that to her the 1990s are epitomised by "Spice Girls and Britney".
 She reiterated her love for the former after the release of the single "Spicy", which interpolates the group's single "Wannabe", and called the latter her "first big pop icon", whom she desired to emulate.
-Charli XCX also considers Spears's album Blackout one of her favourite records, citing the album's song "Piece of Me" as her favourite Spears song.
-Other musicians Charli XCX admired during her childhood include Justin Timberlake and Christina Aguilera, and she named Aguilera's Stripped "one of [her] favourite albums ever".
+Charli XCX also considers Spears's album Blackout one of her favourite records, ranking the album's song "Piece of Me" as her favourite Spears song.
+Other musicians Charli XCX admired during her childhood include Justin Timberlake and Christina Aguilera, and she named Aguilera's Stripped "one of my favourite albums ever".
 She has also cited Avril Lavigne and the fictional characters Cher Horowitz, Wednesday Addams and Nancy Downs as inspirations for her fashion style, which she describes as "90s schoolgirl".
 She wore ties during her adolescence to imitate Lavigne.